powerpaul17/plugin.video.filmfriend.at/README.md

-# plugin.video.filmfriend.de
+# plugin.video.filmfriend.at

-A plugin for KODI to play shows and movies from https://filmfriend.de
+A plugin for KODI to play shows and movies from https://filmfriend.at

 You need an account with a public library in order to access this service.